FAQ

 Coursework

-What are the course requirements for admission to GW Medical School?
+What are the minimum course recommendations (not requirements) for admission to the GW MD Program?

-Do I have to complete the required coursework before applying to GW?
+Do I have to complete the recommended coursework before applying to GW?

-No. All of our requirements must be completed prior to matriculation, not application.
-However, most successful applicants have completed most of the required courses prior to application.
+No. All of our recommendations must be completed prior to matriculation, not application.
+However, most highly successful applicants have completed most of the recommended courses prior to application.
+All applicants to the MD program regardless of path (Regular MD or International MD), must have an undergraduate degree from a US or Canadian institution prior to matriculation.

-I followed my university's prescribed pre-medical sequence.
-Does that fulfill GW's requirements?
+I followed my university's prescribed pre-medical science sequence.
+Does that fulfill GW's recommendations?

 I took some of the required courses at an advanced level.
-Will these still count toward the requirements?
+Will these still count toward the recommendations?

-What kinds of Biology courses are suggested for the Biology requirement?
+What kinds of Biology courses count toward the Biology recommendation?

-To meet our Biology requirement, candidates should take courses that focus on Cellular and Molecular Biology as well as the structure and function of living organisms.
-Please note that Botany and Environmental Science cannot be used towards fulfilling the requirement.
+To meet our Biology recommendation, candidates should take courses that focus on cellular and molecular biology as well as the structure and function of living organisms.
+Please note that botany and environmental science cannot be used towards fulfilling the recommendation.
+We will not accept IB or AP credits for Biology.

-Will my Advanced Placement or International Baccalaureate credit count toward the pre-medical requirements?
+Will my Advanced Placement or International Baccalaureate credit count toward the pre-medical coursework recommendations?

 Yes, as long as these credits are listed on your official transcript and designated as the appropriate credit.
-The Committee strongly suggests upper level Biology coursework if you have AP credit for Biology.
+The Committee requires biology coursework during college.
+We do not accept AP or IB credits for Biology.

 Do you accept community college credits?